Overview

 How to Apply

-Participants will be accepted via a nomination process through their department chairs.
+Participants must have the support of their department to register.
 Interested applicants should contact their departments.

 Contact Arielle Moon (arielleascrizzi@hmsc.harvard.edu) or Wendy Derjue-Holzer (wderjue@hmsc.harvard.edu) with questions about the content or logistics of the training.